DryTide Owner’s Manual

 Maximum Load

-Bags and backpacks are designed to comfortably carry even heavier objects (like electronics, cameras, lenses etc…) when filled to the top.
-This is more than enough for regular use.
-Carrying extremely heavy objects for longer periods of time can however cause tears in the seams and stitching.
+DryTide bags and backpacks are designed to comfortably carry heavier items—such as electronics, cameras, lenses, and more—even when filled to capacity, making them more than sufficient for everyday use.
+However, carrying extremely heavy loads for extended periods may strain the seams and stitching, potentially leading to tears.

 Flotation